YourMobileGeek/100DaysOfCode2019/README.md

 * Day 17
   > Completed the Hacktoberfest challenge today in the morning.
 Rest of the day i tried a little bit of basic Hackerrank.
 Trying to get back to online code.
 Lets see how long i follow this idea.

+* Day 18
+  > Did some hackerrank today.
+Accompanying that were a few short videos on beginner OOPS concepts i thought i need to watch again, just for fun.
+Wanted to start with alexa, but that will take some time so postponing it.